john-cd/rust_howto/bk/src/categories/development-tools_procedural-macro-helpers/write_proc_macros.md

 {{#include write_proc_macros.incl.md}}

-Procedural macro crates almost always will link to the compiler-provided `proc_macro` crate.
+Procedural macro crates almost always will link to the compiler-provided [`proc_macro`][c-proc_macro]⮳{{hi:proc_macro}} crate.
 The proc_macro crate provides types required for writing procedural macros and facilities to make it easier.

 This crate primarily contains a TokenStream type.
 Procedural macros operate over token streams instead of AST nodes, which is a far more stable interface over time for both the compiler and for procedural macros to target.
 A token stream is roughly equivalent to Vec<TokenTree> where a TokenTree can roughly be thought of as lexical token.
 For example foo is an Ident token, . is a Punct token, and 1.2 is a Literal token.
 The TokenStream type, unlike Vec<TokenTree>, is cheap to clone [(reference)]( https://doc.rust-lang.org/reference/procedural-macros.html#r-macro.proc.proc_macro.token-stream ).